freezy/node-pind/README.md

 * Score stats for registered users
 * Look for another DB engine (sqlite is major PITA to compile).
 * Basic VPForums.org integration
+* Browsing features
+* Admin features

 More to come.
 Still under heavy development.

 Credits
 =======

-Full credits for the high-score features go to Dna Disturber's [PINemHi](http://www.pinemhi.com/), along with a big thanks for the permission to redistribute the binary.
+Full credits for the high score features go to Dna Disturber's [PINemHi](http://www.pinemhi.com/), along with a big thanks for the permission to redistribute the binary.
 Looking forward to even more features!